 Lunar Salons

-Lunar Salons are for creative technologists, researchers, educators, artists, makers, scientists, optimists, rebels, and anyone who lives in the in-between.Once a month, we gather online or in person (Austin, Boston, Antigua, Maine…) to jam, prototype, and remix each other’s ideas.
+Lunar Salons are for creative technologists, researchers, educators, artists, makers, scientists, optimists, rebels, and anyone who lives in the in-between.Once a month, we gather online or in person (Austin, Boston, Antigua, Maine…) to jam, prototype, and learn from each other.

 How it works?

 Each salon is question-driven.
-A member (or small group) brings a genuine question they're wrestling with, not a polished project or presentation, but a real inquiry that invites collective exploration.The question becomes the catalyst for:
+A member brings a genuine question they're wrestling with.
+Not a polished project or presentation, but a real inquiry that invites collective exploration.The question becomes the catalyst for:

 • Socratic dialogue and generous feedback